fatmaselekk/ShopRUs/README.md

 https://github.com/fatmaselekk/ShopRUs.git

-dotnet-core 5.0 SDK needs to be installed on your machine Mssql Server needs to be installed on your local machine
+dotnet-core 5.0 SDK needs to be installed on your machine Mssql Server needs to be installed on your local machine (Entity Framework - Code First Approach)

 Design Pattern;
   Repository and